National History Education Resources

 The goal of this organization is to help K-12 teachers access high-quality materials and resources that are available online to enhance the teaching of American History.
 Their website brings together useful and up-to-date professional development and online resources from organizations around the county.
 The site also includes a customized search feature called theHistory Gateway, which filters searches to include .edu, .gov and .org sites.

-This UCLA-base organization specializes in connecting teachers with historians through publications, professional development and community engagement.
+This UCLA-based organization specializes in connecting teachers with historians through publications, professional development and community engagement.
 Working with classroom teachers, curriculum directors, historians, public interest groups and parents, the NCHS developed the content-rich National Standards for History, which are available online.
 World History for Us All is a free online curriculum that draws on academic research into looking at world history from cross-cultural, comparative and global perspectives, connecting activities and documents to an overarching set of guiding historical concepts, objectives and themes.

 This museum of local history is located in Northampton, Massachusetts.
 Through partnerships with local scholars and educational institutions, Historic Northampton has produced a number of online exhibits that focus on a local story with close connections to nationally important events.
 The Goody Parsons Witchcraft Case: A Journey to 17th Century Northampton online exhibit gives insight into colonial American life and social conventions by following the story of a local woman accused of witchcraft.